ITWSDataScience/PollutionAndWeatherAnalysis2019/README.md

 ## Jupyter Notebooks

 Two Jupyter notebooks were created and used in this project.
-They are titled `Data_Analysis.ipynb` and `Data_Processing.ipynb.` The first notebook is responsible for cleaning and merging the raw data.
-It generates a CSV file titled `epa_noaa.csv` which is the final dataset.
-The second notebook is responsible for building modeling the data via linear regression and visualizing the models.
+They are titled `Data_Processing.ipynb` and `Data_Analysis.ipynb`.
+The first notebook is responsible for cleaning and merging the raw data.
+It generates a CSV file titled `epa_noaa.csv` which is the dataset used in the regression modeling.
+The second notebook is responsible for building and visualizing the regression models.
 These notebooks can used in any Python 3 environment with the following packages installed:

 imutils